Neal King: Career

 King was a conscientious objector during the Vietnam War.
 As his alternate service, he served as Director of the Lao American Association in Pakse, Laos from 1969-1970 and as an English language teacher at Lycee Amirouche in Tizi Ouzou, Algeria from 1970-1971.
 He is a lifelong pacifist.

 King served as a counselor at the American School in London from 1977-1980.

 After completing his graduate education at UC Berkeley, King became a faculty member of the masters program in Counseling at Sonoma State University, in 1987, where he was a lecturer until 1992.

 King was a professor of psychology and the founding director of the Doctor of Psychology program at John F. Kennedy University in Pleasant Hill, California (1992-1997).

 King was the founding Associate Dean of Argosy University Phoenix (1997-1999) and founding campus President of Argosy University's / University of Sarasota campus in Orange County California (1999-2001).
 (Argosy University is now defunct.)

 From 2001-2004, King served as Provost and Vice President for Academic Affairs at Rocky Mountain College of Art and Design in Colorado, where he led the successful drive for initial accreditation with the National Association of Schools of Art and Design (NASAD).

 In 2004, he became the academic dean, and later interim president, at Antioch University New England.

 Later, as president of Antioch University Los Angeles (2006-2011) he transformed a $1M deficit into a $7M surplus in five years, and oversaw the development of a new master's program in Urban Sustainability.

 King has written about AIDS/HIV.

 He is the author of Speaking Our Truth: Voices of Courage and Healing for Male Survivors of Childhood Sexual Abuse, published in 1995 by Harper Perennial.

-King is co-editor of Strategies for University Management Volumes I & II, Business Expert Press, 2016.
+King is also co-editor of Strategies for University Management Volumes I & II, Business Expert Press, 2016.

+In 2024, Dr. King's memoir "Trauma is a Thief" was published by Halo Publishing International.